Bali Aga: Language

 The Bali Aga are a multilingual people.
 The majority speak their mother tongue Balinese Bali Aga dialect, but a minority can also speak standard Balinese, due to being surrounded by other Balinese speakers.
 Their dialect is slightly different from the common Balinese language.
 It dates back thousands of years and varies from village to village; the version spoken in the Tenganan village is different from the Trunyan village.
 Bali Aga people also speak Indonesian as a language of communication between ethnicities.
-They also speak English for tourists and Kawi/Old Javanese for religious rituals.
+They also speak English for tourists and Kawi/Old Javanese and Sanskrit for religious rituals.

 Craftwork

 An important part of Bali Aga culture is the complex tie-dye technique used to make Bali's traditional geringsing double ikat.
 Bali's Tenganan village is the only village that still produces geringsing.

 In geringsing, both the cotton warp and weft threads are carefully dyed and cross-dyed before weaving; the finished pattern only emerges as the cloth is woven.
 According to textile expert John Guy, "the ancestry of Balinese geringsing is far from clear, although some cloths display the unmistakable influence of patola", the silk double ikats produced in Gujarat during the height of the Spice Trade (16-17C).
 Many of these imported cloths became inspiration for later locally made textiles, but one theory is that the Balinese-made cloths were exported to India and copied there for production to Asian markets.
 Many have unique Hindu motifs such as a bird's eye view of a mandala with a sacred center from which everything radiates.
 Others feature designs clearly inspired by patola, for example a design known as the frangipani flower (jepun).
 The palette of geringsing is typically red, neutral, and black.
 Geringsing are regarded as sacred cloths, "ascribed supernatural properties, especially to assist in forms of healing, including exorcism."
 Gering means decease and sing means no.

 In Sukawana (Bangli Regency), an inscription dated to 883 AD was found on Mount Kintamani, that lists the occupation of indigo-dyeing (mangnila) and morinda-dyeing (mamangkudu) as being exempt from taxation.

 The production of Indigo dye has been traditionally prohibited in a few places of Eastern Indonesia.
 One such place is the village of Wunga at Cape Sasar in northern East Sumba, seen as the mythical place of origin of the Sumbanese and therefore the place where the dead are lead back by their ancestors.
 In Wunga, cloths were mud-dyed by steeping them first in a hot bath of tannin-rich barks and leaves, followed by immersion in stagnant mud rich in ferrous salts.

 Indigo represents a form of reincarnation, whereas the black mud "represents the putrefying stage of the deceased as he pursues his journey to the land of the dead".

 The village of Tenganan Pegringsingan (Karangasem Regency) holds a more extreme position on the matter: indigo is considered impure and is entirely forbidden.
 The first dyeing stage with indigo is thus subcontracted to the neighbouring village of Bugbug.